Trump pushes Congress for broad bill on guns after school shooting

 Trump said he supported raising the legal age to buy rifles to 21 from 18, but Republican Senator Pat Toomey of Pennsylvania said that would hurt young adults who enjoy hunting or target shooting without addressing the issue of mass shootings.

-The president expressed support for the first time for state laws that allow police to temporarily seize guns from people reported to be dangerous, but went even further to say they should not need to get a court order beforehand.
-“Take the firearms first, and then go to court,” Trump said.
+The president expressed support for the first time for state laws that allow police to temporarily seize guns from people reported to be dangerous, but went even further to say they should not need to get a court order beforehand.“Take the firearms first, and then go to court,” Trump said.

-That raised the ire of Republican Senator Ben Sasse, who was not at the meeting.
-“We have the Second Amendment and due process of law for a reason.
+That raised the ire of Republican Senator Ben Sasse, who was not at the meeting.“We have the Second Amendment and due process of law for a reason.
 We’re not ditching any Constitutional protections simply because the last person the president talked to today doesn’t like them,” Sasse said in a statement.

 Additional reporting by Doina Chiacu, Susan Cornwell, Richard Cowan and Mohammad Zargham; Editing by Peter Cooney